 To put it succinctly, weight stigma and fatphobia victimize fat people, and create a societal norm whereby it is acceptable, and indeed expected, for fat people to be stigmatised against.

-As I mentioned in the Overview, until a few years ago I myself truly believed I deserved to be treated unfairly.
+Until a few years ago I myself truly believed I deserved to be treated unfairly.
 As a result of this societal norm, fat people suffer from, among other things:

 - Higher rates of depression, anxiety, and social isolation

 - A two to three times higher chance of engaging in suicidal thoughts and behaviors

 - Higher rates of engaging in dangerous weight control and binge eating behaviors